Bearded vulture: Description

-This bird is 94–125 cm long with a wingspan of 2.31–2.83 m.
+The bearded vulture is 94–125 cm long with a wingspan of 2.31–2.83 m.
 It weighs 4.5–7.8 kg, with the nominate race averaging 6.21 kg and G. b. meridionalis of Africa averaging 5.7 kg.
 In Eurasia, vultures found around the Himalayas tend to be slightly larger than those from other mountain ranges.
 Females are slightly larger than males.
 It is essentially unmistakable with other vultures or indeed other birds in flight due to its long, narrow wings, with the wing chord measuring 71.5–91 cm, and long, wedge-shaped tail, which measures 42.7–52 cm in length.
 The tail is longer than the width of the wing.
 The tarsus is relatively small for the bird's size, at 8.8–10 cm.
 The proportions of the species have been compared to a falcon, scaled to an enormous size.

 Unlike most vultures, the bearded vulture does not have a bald head.
 This species is relatively small-headed, although its neck is powerful and thick.
 It has a generally elongated, slender shape, sometimes appearing bulkier due to the often hunched back of these birds.
 The gait on the ground is waddling and the feet are large and powerful.
-The adult is mostly dark gray, rusty, and whitish in color.
+The adult is mostly dark grey, rusty, and whitish in colour.
 It is grey-blue to grey-black above.
 The creamy-coloured forehead contrasts against a black band across the eyes and lores and bristles under the chin, which form a black beard that give the species its English name.
-Bearded vultures are variably orange or rust of plumage on their head, breast, and leg feathers, but this is actually cosmetic.
-This colouration may come from dust-bathing, rubbing mud on its body, or drinking mineral-rich waters.
-The tail feathers and wings are gray.
-The juvenile bird is dark black-brown over most of the body, with a buff-brown breast and takes five years to reach full maturity.
+Bearded vultures are variably orange or rust of plumage on their head, breast, and leg feathers, but this is thought to be cosmetic.
+This colouration comes from dust-bathing or rubbing iron-rich mud on its body.
+They also transfer the brown colour to the eggs.
+The tail feathers and wings are dark grey.
+The juveniles are dark black-brown over most of the body, with a grey-brown breast, gradually attaining more adult-like plumage over successive years; they take five to seven years to reach full maturity, with the first breeding at eight years or older.
 The bearded vulture is silent, apart from shrill whistles in their breeding displays and a falcon-like cheek-acheek call made around the nest.

 Physiology

-The acid concentration in the bearded vulture's stomach has been estimated to be of pH about 1.
-Large bones will be digested in about 24 hours, aided by slow mixing or churning of the stomach content.
+The acidity of the bearded vulture's stomach acid has been estimated to be around a pH of 1.
+Large bones are digested in about 24 hours, aided by slow mixing or churning of the stomach contents.
 The high fat content of bone marrow makes the net energy value of bone almost as good as that of muscle, even if bone is less completely digested.
 A skeleton left on a mountain will dehydrate and become protected from bacterial degradation, and the bearded vulture can return to consume the remainder of a carcass even months after the soft parts have been consumed by other animals, larvae, and bacteria.